tudo-seal/cosy/docs/quick-start.md

 ## 2. Instantiate CoSy

-Create an instance of `CoSy` by providing the named component with their specifications.
+Let the `Maestro` know what he is working with; by providing the named components with their specifications.

 ```
-cosy = CoSy(component_specifications)
+maestro = Maestro(component_specifications)
 ```

-## 3. Specify a Query and Construct Solutions
+## 3. Specify a Target and Construct Results

-Specify the query for which solutions should be found.
+Specify the target for which results should be found.
-Solutions are found by means of instantiation and composition of the given components in the given parameter space ().
+Results are found by means of instantiation and result of the given components in the given parameter space ().

 ### Arbitrary Fibonacci numbers

-The following query `Constructor("fib")` describes arbitrary Fibonacci numbers at indices in the given parameter space.
+The following target `Constructor("fib")` describes arbitrary Fibonacci numbers at indices in the given parameter space.

 ```
-query = Constructor("fib")
+target = Constructor("fib")
 ```

-Using the `solve` method, iterate over and display solutions for the given query.
+Using the `design` method, iterate over and display results for the given target.

 ```
-for solution in cosy.solve(query):
+for result in maestro.query(target):
-    print(solution)
+    print(result)
 ```

 ### Fibonacci numbers at Specific Indices

-The specification allows us to query Fibonacci numbers at specific indices.
+The specification allows us to target Fibonacci numbers at specific indices.
-For an index `i` the query `Constructor("fib") & Constructor("at", Literal(i))` describes the Fibonacci number at index `i`.
+For an index `i` the target `Constructor("fib") & Constructor("at", Literal(i))` describes the Fibonacci number at index `i`.
-Using the `solve` method, construct and display this Fibonacci number.
+Using the `design` method, construct and display this Fibonacci number.

 ```
 for i in range(20):
-    query = Constructor("fib") & Constructor("at", Literal(i))
+    target = Constructor("fib") & Constructor("at", Literal(i))
-    print(i, next(iter(cosy.solve(query))))
+    print(i, next(iter(maestro.solve(target))))
 ```